Yard Waste Collection - Download the 2018 Yard Waste Calendar

 Please store your brown yard waste bags where they are not exposed to heavy rain.
 Yard waste bags should be stored in the garage or under an overhang.
 If heavy rain is expected in the evening before your pickup day, we are asking residents to place yard waste bags out in the early morning.
 Wet, heavy leaves/yard waste can cause collection issues.

 Leaf Vacuuming Service

 In addition to the weekly Fall Yard Waste and Leaf Collection, the City of Brighton will also offer Leaf Vacuuming

-The leaves will be vacuumed in the areas indicated on the schedule and the map below.
-If we are scheduled to be in your area, please have your leaves in the street by Monday morning of that week.
-For live leaf vacuuming updates throughout the season, follow the City of Brighton on Facebook.
+The leaves will be vacuumed in the areas indicated on the map and schedule below.
+If we are scheduled to be in your area, please have the leaves in the street by Monday morning

 Whitney, Walnut, State, Chestnut, North First through North Seventh, South First through South Seventh (South Third from Main to Brighton Lake Road), Main, Pierce, Franklin, Michigan, Livingston, Lakeside, Brighton, Madison, Washington, etc.